Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Martial Training**

     You learn one Fighting Style option of your choice from the [Fighting Style Feats](feat-fighting-style.md), the one you choose must be different from one that you already have.

-    Whenever you reach a level that grants the Ability Score Improvement feature, you can replace this feat’s fighting style with another one that you don’t have.
+Whenever you reach a level that grants the Ability Score Improvement feature, you can replace this feat’s fighting style with another one which you don’t have.

     This feat lacks whatever prerequisites that the Feats from [Fighting Style Feats](feat-fighting-style.md) has.